Disability-Related Accessible Housing

 Your request and supporting documentation will be reviewed by representatives from the Moses Center, in consultation with clinicians at the Student Health Center as appropriate.
 Requests are reviewed each Wednesday (excluding holidays or University closures).
 Decisions will typically be emailed to the student's NYU email address within two business days after the committee meeting.

-Please be aware that requesting a housing accommodation or housing that meets disability-related accessibility needs is a different process from requesting an academic accommodation.
+Please be aware that requesting disability-related accessible housing or housing that meets disability-related accessibility needs is a different process from requesting an academic accommodation at the Moses Center.
 Among other potential distinctions, the process for requesting accessible housing differs in the following ways:

 - Housing is not guaranteed for all students (e.g. graduate, transfer).